danielmartin0/PlanetsLib/README.md

 # Player-facing features

 The primary intent of PlanetsLib is to be a library which provides opt-in functionality for other mods.
-However, a small number of mechanics-affecting or player-interface-affecting features have been added over time.
+However, a small number of game-affecting or player-interface-affecting features have been added over time.
 These are listed below, player feedback on them is most welcome in [Discord](https://discord.gg/nFVqaPEk97).

 * Unlinking hidden prerequisites
     * If PlanetsLib detects that technologies have hidden prerequisites such that they would be unresearchable, it warns players about this fact.